 - Dropbox Based Reporting: Each month Excel and self contained HTML reporting files are generated and put into folders on Dropbox for our vendor partners to access.
 This system gives us easy access controls, great sharing and an interface that is already familiar to many people.
 Using Dropbox, rather than building/buying a full reporting website, allowed us to write less code and focus on the reporting.

-- Inventory Display: The Summit Hut's Inventory Management app is a WPF application that started in the .NET 3 time period and is now a .NET Core application.
-Interesting functions include an Item History report that assembles any references to the item into our system to help figure out what happened and why, Excel matching tools that allow us to add information from our items into any Excel sheet where UPC/EAN or our own Ids are available, the ability to paste in a list of ids and look up all the items - a simple feature but it means that a list of items in a reporting email easily becomes a list of items inside the program and drag and drop support across windows.
+- Inventory Display: The Summit Hut's Inventory Management app is a WPF application that started in the .NET 3 time frame and is now a .NET Core application.
+Interesting functions include an Item History report that assembles all references to the item in our systems to help figure out what happened and why, Excel matching tools that allow us to add information from our db into any Excel sheet where UPC/EANs are available, the ability to paste in a list of ids to look up items (a simple feature enables lists of items in a reporting emails to easily becomes a list of items inside the program) and drag and drop support across windows and applications.

-- Inventory Bulk Item Creator and Updater: If you have experienced Excel users it is very hard to create an interface that is going to be more efficient for creating and editing long lists items than Excel...
-Our programs lean into this idea and rather than try to apply restrictive data validation in Excel our importers essentially bring in string values, parses those values into our database values, apply numerous validation rules to catch mistakes we have made and applies changes to the database leaving a history of the changes.
+- Inventory Bulk Item Creator and Updater: If you have experienced Excel users it is difficult to create an interface that is going to be more efficient than Excel for creating and editing long lists items...
+Our programs lean into this idea and rather than try to apply restrictive data validation in specialized Excel files our import programs bring in string values from Excel, parse those values into our database values, apply numerous validation rules to catch mistakes, applies any changes to the database and write a history of the changes.
 Inventory Display has more traditional GUI editors for smaller edits and less experienced users - but our buying programs currently support 4 buyers with over 70 years of combined experience so in some tooling we specifically support power users and create tools that take some knowledge and training to use.

 These days I work at the Summit Hut doing development, IT and buying, run and hike (mostly in Southern Arizona), love photography (Pointless Waymarks and Hike Lemmon and enjoy living a slightly more rural lifestyle in the Rincon Valley.

 In 2006 I started writing on cmiles.info using WordPress.com and for a good few years I wrote about tech, life and adventures.
-By the 2010s the posts were all about adventures, more and more about the Santa Catalina Mountains.
-The site was never taken offline but it was last updated in 2015.
+By the 2010s the posts were all about adventures and more and more about the Santa Catalina Mountains.
+The site was never taken offline but the WordPress version of the site had its last update in 2015.

 In the early 2010s I started another WordPress.com site - consuming.cmiles.info - on which I put notes about what I was reading, watching and listening to.
 That effort ended in 2013...

-If you're reading this you are either here randomly and are unimaginably deep into the long tail of content on the internet or your a friend - either way send me an email, charles at cmiles dot info, and say hello, if nothing else I will be glad to congratulate you on somehow finding this!
+If you're reading this you are either here randomly and are unimaginably deep into the long tail of internet content or you are a friend - either way send me an email, [email protected], and say hello, if nothing else I will be glad to congratulate you on somehow finding this!